JaccoVeldscholten/jaccoveldscholten/README.md

 ## What I've been working on?<br/>
 I've been working on various things.<br/>
-🥙 My graduation internship at KITT Engineering<br/>
+🥙 Currently working as Junior Embedded Engineer at Benchmark in Almelo<br/>
 🌡️ My side project called [Smart Weater Meter with LoRa](https://github.com/JaccoVeldscholten/LoraWeatherStation).
 Something beautiful is in the works.<br/>
 ⚡ My side project called [Smart Energy Meter (P1)](https://github.com/JaccoVeldscholten/SlimmeMeterDashboard).
 Measuring the P1 meter.<br/>